 In recommending candidates for election to the Board, the Nominating and Corporate Governance Committee considers nominees recommended by directors, officers, employees, stockholders and others, using the same criteria to evaluate all candidates.
 The Committee does not assign specific weights to particular criteria, and no particular criterion is necessarily applicable to all prospective nominees.
-The Committee reviews each candidate's qualifications, taking into account diversity in professional experience, skills and background, as well as racial and gender diversity, to determine whether a candidate possesses any of the specific qualities and skills desirable in certain members of the Board.
+The Committee reviews each candidate's qualifications to determine whether the candidate possesses any of the specific qualities and skills that are desired in members of the Board, taking into account diversity in professional experience, skills and background, race, gender, disability, ethnicity, nationality, religion, and sexual orientation.
 Evaluations of candidates generally involve a review of background materials, internal discussions and interviews with selected candidates as appropriate.
 Upon selection of a qualified candidate, the Committee recommends the candidate for consideration by the Board.
 The Committee may engage consultants or third-party search firms to assist in identifying and evaluating potential nominees.